Matt8white/MQTT-PubSub-Dashboard/README.md

 ```
 brew install mosquitto
 ```
+In order to enable password protection see [this link](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-the-mosquitto-mqtt-messaging-broker-on-debian-8)

-then you need to install a python module which will manage the MQTT client, for example paho mqtt:
+Then you need to install a python module which will manage the MQTT client, for example paho mqtt:
 ```
 pip install paho-mqtt